The Vasectomy Procedure in Brief Detail

 You will be given a 2mg. tablet of Ativan (lorazepam) when you schedule your appointment.
 You will take this about 1 hour prior to your appointment.
 I have found that this helps reduce any anxiety you may have about having the vasectomy performed.
 This usually makes most guys feel like they’ve had a few drinks pretty quickly – where the teeth start to feel a bit “tingly”.
 For this reason I ask that you NOT drive yourself to or from the office, and instead arrange for a “chauffeur” for the procedure.

 ARRIVAL AND PREPARATION

-When you arrive at the doctor’s office or hospital you are taken into the procedure room.
-You lay down on the table, and an elastic band is placed around your penis.
+When you arrive in our office you are taken into the procedure room.
+You will remove your pants and underpants and lay down on the table.
+You will be given a sheet to cover with.
+We then place an elastic band around your penis to keep it out of the way of the procedure.
 The elastic is then clipped to your shirt to expose the scrotum.

 The surgical assistant then cleans the scrotal area with Hibiclens.
 Finally, you are covered with sterile surgical drapes and the scrotum is brought through an opening in the drapes.
 This preparation (sterile scrub, draping, and readying the instruments) will take about 10 minutes.